edorex/bpf-object-context/README.md

 #### 3. Commit to GIT and create pull-request to merge into
 * Commit your changes to the GIT repository.
 * Create a pull request to merge your branch into the `main` branch.
+> Use `git merge --squash` and write the merge commit message according to
+> [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to support a changelog automation.

 #### 4. Publish to npm
 If all previous steps are done, checkout the `main` branch and run following